KWGN-TV

-KWGN-TV (channel 2) is a television station in Denver, Colorado, United States, airing programming from The CW.
+KWGN-TV (channel 2) is a television station in Denver, Colorado, United States, serving as the local CW outlet.
 It is owned and operated by network majority owner Nexstar Media Group alongside Fox affiliate KDVR, channel 31 (and its Fort Collins–licensed satellite KFCT, channel 22).
-Both stations share studios on East Speer Boulevard in Denver's Speer neighborhood, while KWGN-TV's transmitter is located atop Lookout Mountain, near Golden.
-The station's signal is relayed on three low-power translators: K14JZ-D in Peetz, K15MH-D in Anton and K31IQ-D in Sterling.
+The two stations share studios on East Speer Boulevard in Denver's Speer neighborhood; KWGN-TV's transmitter is located atop Lookout Mountain, near Golden.

 KWGN is available to subscribers of satellite provider Dish Network throughout the United States as part of its superstations package (for grandfathered subscribers that purchased the a la carte tier before Dish halted sales of the package to new subscribers in September 2013), and is carried on cable television providers in parts of the western United States.
 The station is authorized for cable and satellite distribution as a U.S. superstation by the Canadian Radio-television and Telecommunications Commission (CRTC); however, KWGN is not currently available on any pay television providers in that country.